HexHive/ViDeZZo/README.md

 ## Reprocuder

-Fuzzing is fast in mining vulnerabilities.
-However, as ViDeZZo introduces types-aware mutators that inevitably introduces overhead, we avoid using fork() in ViDeZZo to make the fuzzer faster.
+As ViDeZZo introduces types-aware mutators that inevitably introduces overhead, we avoid using fork() in ViDeZZo to make the fuzzer faster.
 Due to accumulated states, some crashes are not reproducible.
 We first solve this problem via delta debugging.

-1. Please assign the corpus when running a fuzzer
+1. Please use corpus when running a fuzzer
 2. Run `02-dd.sh -t ABS_PATH_TO_BINARY -c ABS_PATH_TO_CRASHING_SEED -s
    ABS_PATH_TO_CORPUS`.
 Importantly, please add * after the curpus path because there are actual two corpus directories.